PeterStaev/nativescript-purchase/README.md

 * **getStoreReceipt(): string**
 Gets the application's Base64 encoded store receipt for the currently logged in store user.
 This is useful when checking subscription status under iOS.
 For Android the function always returns `undefined`.

+* **refreshStoreReceipt(): Promise<void>**
+Refreshes the store receipt for the currently logged in store user.
+This is useful when a transaction is invalid or missing.
+On iOS, returns a completed promise once the refresh is complete.

 ### Events
 * **transactionUpdated**
 Triggered a buy/restore transaction changes its state.
 You receive a `Transaction` object where you can check the status and other properties  *(see below)* of the transaction.